Help us improve

 From beagle-react

-Builds node-based graphs, workflow editors, and interactive diagrams using React Flow (@xyflow/react).
-Covers custom nodes, edges, handles, viewport controls, and built-in components like Background and MiniMap.
+Builds node-based graphs and workflow editors using @xyflow/react.
+Covers custom nodes, edges, handles, viewport control, and built-in node/edge types.

 React Flow (@xyflow/react) is a library for building node-based graphs, workflow editors, and interactive diagrams.
 It provides a highly customizable framework for creating visual programming interfaces, process flows, and network visualizations.